The ACT Veterinary Surgeons Board (the Board) is a statutory body established to regulate veterinary practice in the public interest.

 The Board is responsible for administering the provisions of the Act.
 The Board registers suitably qualified veterinary surgeons and veterinary specialists to enable them to practice in the ACT.
 The Board is also responsible for the consideration of complaints against registered veterinary surgeons or specialists and general monitoring of the conduct of the profession in the ACT.

 The Board is empowered to take disciplinary action against veterinary surgeons who may be in breach of certain provisions of the Act.
-The Act requires that the Board convene a professional standard or personal assessment panel in accordance with the Act before imposing any disciplinary measures, such as: cautioning or reprimanding the veterinary surgeon, ordering that the registrant undergo medical or psychiatric treatment or counseling, or imposing conditions on the registration of the veterinary surgeon as considered appropriated by the Board.
+The Act requires that the Board convene a professional standard or personal assessment panel in accordance with the Act before imposing any disciplinary measures, such as: cautioning or reprimanding the veterinary surgeon, ordering that the registrant undergo medical or psychiatric treatment or counselling, or imposing conditions on the registration of the veterinary surgeon as considered appropriated by the Board.

 The Board cannot suspend or cancel the registration of a veterinarian surgeon, but may apply to the ACT Civil and Administrative Tribunal (ACAT) for such an order.

-President - Dr Sarah Webb
+President - Dr Steven Roberts

-Deputy President - Dr Steven Roberts
+Deputy President - Dr Allen Bryce

 The Board meets on the last Friday of each month with the exception of December.
-Board meetings are usually held at 496 Northbourne Avenue, Dickson.

 Phone: 02 6207 0012